 Test patches

-Patching isn’t a “fire and forget” activity.
-Sometimes, patches create more problems than they solve.
-In the ideal case, teams should test patches in a controlled environment before production deployment.
+Sometimes, patches create more problems than they solve, so teams should test patches in a controlled environment before production deployment.
 However, real-world constraints often make pre-production testing impractical.
-For example, organizations might not have test systems comparable to production.
+For example, organizations might not have test systems comparable to client environments.

 When multiple systems are in production, deploying a patch in stages can reduce risk.
-Additionally, post-patch testing to validate affected functionality can confirm the patch didn’t break anything, and continuous monitoring can help catch any problems the initial wave of testing missed.
+Additionally, post-patch testing to validate affected functionality can confirm the patch didn’t break anything, and continuous monitoring can catch any problems the initial round of testing missed.

 As a contingency, you should always have a rollback plan if a patch goes wrong.
 Configuration management tools and reliable backup solutions can reduce the impact of a patch-related failure.

-Let’s explore four specific reasons why MSPs should automate patch management.
+Let’s explore three specific reasons why MSPs should automate patch management.

 Enhance security